Body is believed to be of missing North Carolina boy with autism | East Idaho News

 Ritch said he “was giving him just a little leeway, freedom” when he let him run up ahead, but he had a clear view of his son.

-Maddox often runs ahead of him but would usually slow down and stop to give him time to catch up, Ritch said.
+Maddox often would run ahead of him but would usually slow down and stop to give him time to catch up, Ritch said.

 “I couldn’t catch up with him.
 I feel guilt for letting him get so far ahead of me before I started running after him,” Ritch told reporters on Wednesday.

-Ritch said he, the friend who was with them and park staff members first helped search for Maddox.
-Gastonia Police Chief Robert Helton said a part-time park employee reported Maddox missing.
+Ian Ritch said he, the friend who was with them and park staff members first helped search for Maddox.
+Chief Helton said a part-time park employee reported Maddox missing.

 According to a 911 call released by police, a caller told authorities Maddox’s parents had been searching for him for almost an hour.